tomvita/Breeze-Beta/docs/unreal.md

 - Pawn / movement-related objects

 When resolution succeeds, `UWorld Explorer` can inspect these objects and related fields.

+### Chain Node Picker (L button)

+If the auto-detected chain offsets are wrong (e.g., GameInstance resolved to the wrong object), press **L** on a chain summary row in UWorld Explorer to open a context-sensitive picker.
+The picker:
+- Lists all candidate objects at known offsets for that chain level
+- Scores each by how many downstream chain levels resolve from it
+- Shows class name (via UClass or object FName fallback) and current marker
+- On selection, re-probes all downstream offsets and updates `ue_profile.ini`

 ## Pawn resolution details